In the Night Kitchen

 In the Night Kitchen is a children's picture book written and illustrated by Maurice Sendak, first published in hardcover in 1970 by Harper and Row.
 The book depicts a young boy's dream journey through a surreal baker's kitchen where he assists in the creation of a cake to be ready by the morning.

 In the Night Kitchen has been described by Sendak as part of a trilogy of books based on psychological development from In the Night Kitchen (toddler) to Where the Wild Things Are (pre-school) to Outside Over There (pre-adolescent).
-It was a Caldecott Honor recipient in 1971.
-It was adapted into a five-minute animated short film on January 1, 1987, directed by Gene Deitch, released by Weston Woods and narrated by Peter Schickele, who would later narrate the updated version of Where the Wild Things Are, also directed by Gene Deitch and released by Weston Woods a year later.
-The book drew controversy in the US due to depictions of nudity.
+The book received a Caldecott Medal a year after its publication.

-Plot summary
+Plot

-While sleeping, a young boy named Mickey is disturbed by loud noises on a lower floor.
-Suddenly, he falls out of his bed and begins to float through the dark, then he loses all his clothes as he drifts into a surreal dreamworld known as the "Night Kitchen".
-Now arriving completely naked as he came, Mickey falls into a giant pot that contains the batter for the "morning cake".
-Three bakers (who closely resemble Oliver Hardy) arrive to mix the batter and prepare it for baking, unaware (or unconcerned) that Mickey is inside.
+While sleeping, a boy named Mickey is disturbed by noises on a lower floor.
+He then falls out of bed and into a surreal dreamscape known as the "Night Kitchen", landing in a giant bowl full of cake batter.
+Three bakers arrive and prepare the batter for baking, unaware (or unconcerned) that Mickey is inside.
+As they place the bowl in an oven, Mickey protests his inclusion in the recipe and jumps out.